 The Institutional Compliance office provides independent oversight for the University of Louisville’s compliance program.
-If you become aware of any situation that may jeopardize UofL's ethical integrity, please report it by contacting the Compliance Helpline - 1-877-852-1167.
+If you become aware of any situation that may jeopardize UofL's ethical integrity, please report it by contacting the Compliance Hotline - 1-877-852-1167.

 The Research Integrity Program directs and conducts the University’s program for education and training in the responsible conduct of research, coordinating the implementation of this effort with departments and units within the University, with the objective of ensuring that the responsible conduct of research is maintained at a high priority level in all aspects of research activities.
 Contact the Research Integrity office with questions regarding conflicts of interest, management plans, responsible conduct of research, and Attestation and Disclosure Forms (ADFs), which replaced the Disclosure of Significant Financial Interest forms.

 The includes section 16 (a-h) for compliance questions.
 If the project requires any UofL participant to interact with or handle human subjects, animals, or agents impacting environmental health and safety (ionizing radiation devices/isotopes; recombinant DNA; pathogenic organisms; CDC/USDA select agents; human blood, tissues, cell lines, other potentially infectious materials [OPIM]; highly toxic, carcinogenic, mutagenic agents), the proposal must be submitted to the respective committees for internal review.
 Some research will require UofL courses.
 The PI must contact the appropriate office or committee that oversees the safe use and regulation of these items.
 They are briefly described below with links to each of their websites.